 Litchfield National Park is the playground of nature with refreshing swimming holes and dramatic rock escarpments.
 The following are the highlights that should not be missed:

-Day Trip Tip: Litchfield National Park tours can be combined with a trip to Darwin so as to have the full Northern Territory Experience.
+Day Trip Tip: Litchfield National Park tours can be combined with a trip to Darwin so as to have the full Northern Territory experience.

 The most accessible and the most popular location in the Litchfield National Park.
-Swim, picnic and take a short walk through a monsoon rainforest.
+Swim, picnic, and take a short walk through a monsoon rainforest.

-Ideal relaxation - a flowing stream of little pools where you may bathe yourself in warm and clear water under the trees.
+Ideal relaxation—a flowing stream of little pools where you may bathe yourself in warm and clear water under the trees.

-These termite constructions are exactly 2m tall, running along a north-south axis - a natural wonder that serves to control the internal temperature.
+These termite constructions are exactly 2m tall, running along a north-south axis— a natural wonder that serves to control the internal temperature.

 This is an adventure that deviates from the road to reveal a magical world of sandstone pillars that have been eroded over centuries.

-Extra Tip: If you are going on a trip in Darwin, it is advisable to first get away early in the morning to see the majority of the attractions within a day.
+Extra Tip: If you are going on a trip in Darwin, it is advisable to get away early in the morning to see the majority of the attractions within a day.

 Although food facilities are scarce in Litchfield National Park, there are other facilities near the park, including Batchelor town and Wangi Falls Cafe, where one can find simple meals and drinks.